AurelienBesnier/photon_mapping/docs/source/guide.rst

 ----------

 | To add a plant to the simulation, we use the Lpy to define the structure of a plant.
-| More informations can be found in this link https://lpy.readthedocs.io/en/latest/index.html
+| More information can be found in this link https://lpy.readthedocs.io/en/latest/index.html

 Spectral heterogeneity file
 ---------------------------

-| The spectral heterogeneity file contains the informations of the heterogeneity of the spectrum.
+| The spectral heterogeneity file contains the information of the heterogeneity of the spectrum.
 In this file, there are the values of energies calculated en umol/m²/s which represent the flow of photons on each wavelength
 |
 | This is an example of this file